kirukan92/node-application/ProjectStyleGuide.md

     ```
 -   Use spread operator instead Object.assign
     ```js
-    e.g., // good
+    // good
     options=(...optionsDefault, ...options)

     // bad
     options =Object.assign({},optionsDefault, options)
     ```
--   Do not mention un-necessary functions in the render function.
+-   Do not create side effect in the render function.

 -   Keep standard name for the class and function, which represent their behaviour.
     ```
-    e.g., // good
+    // good
     handelClose, OverlayModal

     // bad